petzone-india/petzone-india.github.io/about.md

     degree: "BVSc&AH"
     bio: "Dr. Gautami Naik is a graduate of the Rajiv Gandhi College of Veterinary and Animal Science in Puducherry.
 She ably handles all aspects of general veterinary medicine at PetZone Goa."
     img: "/images/team/guatami.jpg"
+  -
+    name: "Dr. Sera Silviera"
+    degree: "BVSc&AH, MVSc (Surgery)"
+    bio: "Dr. Sera Silviera has a Masters degree in surgery from Bombay Veterinary College and competently handles surgical cases at PetZone Goa."
+    img: "/images/team/sera.jpg"
+  -
+    name: "Dr. Kasturi Bhadsavle"
+    degree: "BVSc&AH, MVSc (Surgery)"
+    bio: "Dr. Kasturi has trained in veterinary ophthalmology in Israel, USA and Australia, and practised as a veterinary ophthalmologist in Australia for several years before deciding to relocate to India.
+She  is a visiting ophthalmologist who conducts PetZone's  specialised ophthalmic examinations and surgeries and handles ophthalmic referrals to PetZone.
+Cataracts, Lens replacements, Corneal surgeries, Electroretinographs amongst other ophthalmic procedures are very capably handled by her."
+    img: "/images/team/kasturi.png"

 therapists:
   -